aviatesk/avi-atom/README.md

 ### Globally ignore .atom/config.cson files by Git

-[Atomic-Management](https://github.com/harmsk/atomic-management) enables us to use *per-project* config settings for Atom by creating .atom/config.cson files in each project's root directory.
+[Atomic-Management](https://github.com/harmsk/atomic-management) enables us to use *per-project* config settings for Atom by creating .atom/config.cson file in each project's root directory.
 But usually we want such a kind of file to be ignored by Git.
-We can make Git ignore .atom/config.cson files globally except ~/.atom/config.cson by following steps:
+We can make git globally ignore .atom/config.cson files by following steps:
 1. `$ git config --global core.excludesfile ~/.gitignore_global`
 2. Open or create [~/.gitignore_global](../.gitignore_global)
 3. Add the code snippet below